bor0/gidti/manuscript/chapter5.md

 X> ### Exercise 10
 X>
-X> Come up with a definition for `even-only'`, which should return a new list with even numbers only.
+X> Come up with a definition for `even-only'`, which should return a new list with even natural numbers only.
 X>
 X> Hint: The type is `even-only' : MyList Nat -> MyList Nat`.
-You can re-use the definition of `even`.
+You can re-use the definition of `even` we've discussed earlier.

 X> ### Exercise 11
 X>
-X> Come up with a definition for `sum'`, which should return a number that will be the sum of all elements in a list.
+X> Come up with a definition for `sum'`, which should return a number that will be the sum of all elements in a list of natural numbers.
 X>
 X> Hint: The type is `sum' : MyList Nat -> Nat`.

 ### 5.1.6.
 Interfaces and implementations

 Interfaces are defined using the `interface` keyword.
-This is equivalent to Haskell’s `class` keyword.
-These interfaces are very similar to OOP’s interfaces, in that they add constraints to functions that implement them.
-As an example, we’ll take a look at the `Eq` interface:
+This is equivalent to Haskell's `class` keyword.
+These interfaces are very similar to OOP's interfaces, in that they add constraints to functions that implement them.
+As an example, we'll take a look at the `Eq` interface:

 ```
 interface Eq a where